OSI-Concerns/election-results-2025/petition.md

 ## Call for resolution

-As community members who care about OSI's mission and its standing in the world, we wish to see OSI thrive in good standing.
+We are community members who care deeply about OSI’s mission.
+We want to see OSI governed with integrity and transparency.
-We do not endorse particular candidates or policy positions.
+This petition does not endorse particular candidates or policy positions.
 We believe that everyone should care about transparency regardless of whether we are supportive, critical, or neutral on the policy concerns brought up in the election.

 **To restore credibility and integrity, we call on OSI to:**